Configuring the Cisco Network Registrar Login Event Generator and the Subscriber Manager

-This module explains how to configure the CNR LEG and to configure the Subscriber Manager (SM) to use the CNR LEG module.
+This chapter explains how to configure the Cisco Network Registrar (CNR) Login Event Generator (LEG) and to configure the Subscriber Manager (SM) to use the CNR LEG module.

 •Information About Configuring the CNR LEG